 We ask that each congregation continue their adoption and foster care activities and prayer initiative for years to come.
 Cultivating Families will continue to be a resource for your congregation.

 Does your goal include finding forever families for at-risk or hard to place children?

 Our goal is to have no children waiting for forever families and friends.

 Is a congregation expected to train future congregations?

 No. We will use the evidence-based outcome reports for future funding for additional congregation trainers.
-Cultivating Families does expect that participating congregations submit adoption and foster care activity participation and evaluations because these reports are essential to the success of the program.
+Cultivating Families does expect that participating congregations submit activity evaluations because these reports are essential to the success of each activity and Cultivating Families overall.